Home » Where Is The Best Place To Put A Parrot Cage?

 Somewhere Quiet

 Parrots need a quiet environment, especially at night while they sleep.
-Covering the parrot’s cage protects blocks ambient light but doesn’t prevent noise pollution.
+Covering the parrot’s cage blocks ambient light but doesn’t prevent noise pollution.

 Away from Pets